RAP2/RAP2/readme.txt

 (b) Initialy used Wamp(www.wampserver.com/en/) to study these examples but after changing to Windows10, I will ensure that the internet cable is unplugged and used the following:

-Start button->Settings->search for Task(after keying in the work 'Task', need not press Enter-> Task Manager ->File->Run the command:
+Start button->Settings->search for Task(after keying in the word 'Task', need not press Enter-> Task Manager ->File->Run the command:

 C:\Program Files (x86)\Google\Chrome\Application\chrome.exe --disable-web-security